Clicky

 Dehydrate pears in oven?

-Dehydrating pears in the oven is easy to do.
+Yes, you can dehydrate pears in the oven, and it is easy to do.
 Here are the steps:

-Preheat oven to the lowest possible setting, ideally around 130-140°F. Arrange oven racks to accommodate trays.
+1. Preheat oven to the lowest possible setting, ideally around 130°F to 140°F. Arrange your oven racks to accommodate a few trays.

-Wash your pears thoroughly.
-Peel if desired, core, and slice about 1/4 inch thick uniformly.
+2. Wash your pears thoroughly.
+Peel if desired, core, and slice about 1/4" thick uniformly.
 Patting dry well with towels.

-Enjoy dehydrated pears for snacks, and in cereals, salads, porridge, and more!
-Soak in water or juice to rehydrate if desired before eating.
+Enjoy dried pears for snacks, and in cereals, salads, porridge, and more!
+Soak in water or juice to rehydrate before eating, if desired.

-The key when oven drying is maintaining proper low heat.
+The key when oven drying is maintaining a proper low heat consistency.
 Monitor temperature and pear slices closely to prevent uneven drying or burning.

-Yes, of course you can, and it's easy.
+Yes, the answers to the above are on the page you're now reading and it's easy.
 Follow our steps in the instructions a little further down the page.

 What can you use dehydrated pears for?